 Real estate aggregators

 Aggregators collect data from other real estate platforms and place all those property listings on their own website, allowing users to find countless options in one place.
+This is a great option to make a real estate website.
 They are often considered the most convenient to those looking for property to buy or rent since here it’s easier to get a realistic picture of the market and find the option that fits you best.

 Property owners also benefit here, because the more platforms place their listings, the higher the chances of closing the deal.
 Among famous aggregator websites are Nestoria and LoopNet.

 In addition to these main types of real estate websites, they can also be divided into the following categories:

 - Personal websites for real estate agents who use a personal brand Vs. Team websites developed for teams of brokers.

 - Niche websites, focused on selling a specific type of property Vs. Multipurpose websites, advertising all kinds of property.

 If you’re not sure what kind of website you need, don’t worry — that’s something we can easily establish during a 45-minute free consultation.
 All you have to do is prepare a basic outline of your business goals, contact us, and our business development experts will discuss your needs and possible solutions with you.